 Patrick J. Kennedy

-Patrick lives in New Jersey with his wife, Amy, and their five children.
+Amy and her husband, former Congressman Patrick J. Kennedy, live in southern New Jersey with their five children.

 Visit Amy’s website to learn more about her work.

 President & CEO of The Kennedy Forum